DerGuru/The-Resonant/General/Harmonic Resonance.md

 - Suited for education and everyday use
 - High Invest cost, but acceptable risk

-Disposable culture in case of failure—no repair tradition—but practical magical access for the general population.
+Disposable culture in case of failure - no repair tradition - but practical magical access for the general population.

 ---